SUNRUSE/SprigganJS/readme.md

     sprite.loop("animation name")

     sprite.move(20, 40) // Moves to 20 pixels from the left edge, 40 pixels from the top edge instantaneously.

+    // Moves to 80 pixels from the left edge, 70 pixels from the top edge over the course of 0.4 seconds. sprite.moveOverSeconds(80, 70, 0.4, function() {
+        // Called when the movement has completed.
+        // Not called if the movement is interrupted by another call to .move, .moveOverSeconds, .moveAtPixelsPerSecond.
+    })

     sprite.pause() // Pauses any animation/movement.
                    // Changes in animation/movement will be frozen until resumed.